Honors College

 Study Abroad

-The Honors College offers unique study abroad opportunties for honors students.
-Most recently, students spent two weeks in Greece during Christmas break studying human migration in the Ancient Near East.
+The Honors College offers unique study abroad opportunties for honors students in Greece or Italy during Christmas break every two years.

 Fellowship Advising